PranjalAmbwani1305/PranjalAmbwani1305/README.md

 ---

 ## 🧪 Notable Projects

+### 📈 **Salary Prediction Forecast System**
+A machine learning-based regression model that predicts employee salaries based on factors like experience, education, and job role.
+Designed to aid in data-driven compensation planning and HR analytics.
+Built using **pandas**, **scikit-learn**, and **regression algorithms**.

 ### 🎯 **Driver Drowsiness Detection System**
 A **real-time fatigue detection** system leveraging computer vision and deep learning to track eye and head movements, ensuring **driver safety**.
 Built using **OpenCV** and **deep learning models**.